 SED’s evaporation systems form the foundation of complete distillery ZLD solutions.

-SED supplies fully automated PLC/DCS-based evaporation systems for stable, continuous operation.
+SED supplies fully automated Programmable Logic Controller (PLC)/Distributed Control System (DCS) based evaporation systems for stable, continuous operation.

 SED delivers complete EPC execution for evaporation systems, including: